henry4sfdc/lightning-newbie/hello-salesforce1.markdown

 Reload the preview and you'll see it worked.

 <img src="images/lightning-app-component-1-red-blue.png" width="600px" />

+Note that this section ignores a bunch of CSS related details you might be interested in.
+You can read more about [CSS Specificity and !Important](http://james.padolsey.com/usability/dont-use-important/) if you like.

 Now, most people want finer grained control over their CSS, so you might prefer a syntax like this where you limit your color selection to a particular element: